jplemos5/PA/README.md

 # XML Manipulation API

 This project provides a set of Kotlin classes and functions to manipulate XML documents.
-Each class is designed to help the users acheiving a specific XML function, from document creation and manipulation to validation and file I/O operations.
+Each class is designed to help the users achieving a specific XML task, from document creation and manipulation to validation and I/O file operations.

 ## Table of Contents